Widgets, sockets, and interactivityΒΆ

 greveal $GTERM_DIR/bin/landslide/graphterm-talk1.md | gframe -f

-The first command uses gchat
+The first command uses gchat to capture feedback from others

 viewing the terminal session as a stream of lines from